Will the Pandemic Reshape Child Care for Good?

 “We’re already seeing the results,” said Julie Kashen, a senior fellow at the Century Foundation.
 “Now that we have child care and schools closed, women are already doing more of the caregiving.”
 Seventy percent of women surveyed by the New York Times and Morning Consult in early May said they were doing most of the housework during lockdown; 66 percent said they were also mostly responsible for child care.
 They seem to be doing the bulk of the homeschooling, too.
 Though almost half of all men with children under 12 said they did most of the homeschooling, only 3 percent of women agreed.
 Eighty percent of women said they took on most educational responsibilities at home.

 As lockdown measures ease, child-care providers may struggle to reopen, and women who can afford it will look elsewhere for care.
-Without intervention from policy-makers, the pandemic could thus transform child care for the long term.
+Without intervention from policy-makers, the pandemic could transform child care for the long term.
 Work could shift from centers, or from family day cares like Pennywell’s, to care provided in the home by nannies — who often lack important labor and workplace protections.

 Though most domestic workers, including nannies, are entitled to minimum wage and overtime protections, Kashen, who also works with the National Domestic Workers Alliance, says that they’re excluded from many other labor laws.
 That includes the right to form a union.
 “Because they are often in one-on-one work situations, they are also often excluded from Title VII civil rights protections because there’s a 15 or more employee threshold,” she added.
 Many are immigrants, and like child-care workers in general, they tend to be badly paid.
 Allvin, of NAEYC, says the average child-care worker earns $10.70 an hour nationwide.
 Average pay for nannies can be more difficult to track.
 But for nannies in New York City, the Economic Policy Institute says the hourly rate is about $11.57 on average, well below a living wage for the area.